vekatze/ars-postgres/readme.md

 // Reads the value at (row, column) in the given table as a text. inline encode-text(r: &table, row: int, column: int): either(encoder-error, text)

-// Reads the value at (row, column) in the given table as a ISO8601 time. inline encode-time(r: &table, row: int, column: int): either(encoder-error, time)
+// Reads the value at (row, column) in the given table as an ISO8601 time. inline encode-time(r: &table, row: int, column: int): either(encoder-error, time)
 ```